Heirloom tomatoes with white gazpacho dressing

 To pickle the scallions:

-Add all the pickling liquids, spices and herbs to a small pota and bring to a simmer to melt the sugar.
+Add all the pickling liquids, spices, and herbs to a small pot and simmer until sugar is melted.
 Allow to cool and strain out all the solids.
 Add the scallions and soak for at least 3 hours or overnight.
-Seal in a jar and pickle and use for as long as 1 month in the refrigerator.
+Seal in a jar and pickle, and use for as long as 1 month in the refrigerator.

-Note: You can substitute any other vegetables to be pickles too like carrots, radish, cauliflowers, onions, shallots, cucumbers and so on.
-If the vegetables are very hard like cauliflowers, carrots, etc., blanch slightly before pickling.
+Note: You can substitute any other vegetables for pickles, too, like carrots, radish, cauliflower, onions, shallots, cucumbers, and so on.
+If the vegetables are very hard, like cauliflower, carrots, etc., blanch them slightly before pickling.

 To make the Ajo blanco dip:

 Add all the ingredients to a small blender and purée into a thick sauce.
-Add as little water as you can , and only if needed.
-The dip should have a heavy consistency so that it can cling to the vegetables.
-Note: This recipe makes for a lot of dip, you can serve it with fresh vegetables on a crudités platter.
-It is delicious.
+Add as little water as possible, and only if needed.
+The dip should have a heavy consistency to cling to the vegetables.
+Note: This recipe makes for many dips.
+It is delicious, and you can serve it with fresh vegetables on a crudités platter.

 To assemble the salad:

-This salad is best assembled right before serving.
-This is so that the vinegars do not soften the herbs and tomatoes.
+This salad is best assembled right before serving so that the vinegars do not soften the herbs and tomatoes.

 Mix the lemon/lime juice into the Ajo blanco dip.
 Drizzle over the salad.
 Sprinkle with the toasted sesame seeds.
 Serve immediately.